bh2smith/cowswap-integrations-py/README.md

 **⚠️ UNDER CONSTRUCTION ⚠️**

+Make an order through API CowSwap

+Dependencies
+python3 version 3.6 or greater
+eip712
+hexbytes
+web3.auto

+Installation
+pip install eip712
+pip install hexbytes
+pip install web3

+Running
+Set your public address and private key (without '0x' prefix) in a .env Fill the variables in the main.py
+Set the network in Domains.py (currently only set for xdai)

+Run main.py and you get the order tx as outcome

 # CowSwap API Integrations & Tid Bits

 A collection of python scripts and services built as simple integrations